 4. Bo Innovation: X-treme Chinese Cuisine

 Ren and I like to eat at one fancy restaurant on every trip, and we chose Bo Innovation for this one.
-It’s one of six 3 Michelin-starred restaurants in Hong Kong in 2016 and is number 28 on Asia’s 50 Best Restaurants list.
+It’s one of six 3 Michelin-starred restaurants in Hong Kong in 2016.
 They’re known for blending Chinese food with Western ingredients to come up with a style of cooking they like to call “X-treme Chinese Cuisine.”
 If you’re looking for something really special, then Bo Innovation may be for you.

 Check out my post on Bo Innovation: X-treme Chinese Cuisine for more pictures and information.